AnthuanetF/Micro-Challenge-MDEF24/Microchallenge1.md

 ## Frequency events _ exp1 (16/02/24)

-This is the documentation of our exploration and reflection on our first micro challenge, based on our inspiration drawn from Albert and Anthu.
+This is the documentation of our exploration and reflection on our first microchallenge, based on our inspiration drawn from Albert and Anthu.
 It is rooted in the search for new ways to understand the languages of nature and its expression within the environment.

-### Project aligment
+### Project alignment

 During the initial phase of getting to know each other and brainstorming we found many shared interests.
 We decided to take our time in this initial phase as it was important to bring out future learning interests as well as the essential elements of our design space to see where we would both feel most comfortable.
 It was also important to see how the development of the challenge was going to contribute and enrich the respective final personal projects.
 This time was worth it as we designed a more ambitious project to work on beyond the first challenge.
 We both felt comfortable working and we learned a lot of things.